haile12michael12/system-design-challenges/system-design-challenges-50/day22/README.md

 # Day 22 - Real-Time Analytics Pipeline

 ## Challenge Description
-Real-Time Analytics Pipeline - Design a system to collect, queue, and display live metrics (like Twitch or YouTube Analytics).
+Design a system to collect, queue, and display live metrics (like Twitch or YouTube Analytics).
 Goal: Integrate queues + scaling.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge